openstack/security-doc/security-guide/source/shared-file-systems/share-acl.rst

 .. note::

-    The supported authentication methods depend on which share driver, security service and shared file system protocol you configure and use.
+    Supported authentication methods depend on which share driver, security service and shared file system protocol you configure and use.
 Supported shared file system protocols are NFS, CIFS, GlusterFS, and HDFS.
 Supported security services are LDAP, Kerberos protocols, or Microsoft Active